ToMiDevelop/Micropython-Tron-Digits/README.md

 A **Tron** from **tron_digits.py** must be initialised to use the provided functions.

-It fairly simple, first we need an instance of the charaters lcd's operation class, lets assume it's called ```lcd```.
+It is fairly simple, first we need an instance of the charaters lcd's operation class, lets assume it's called ```lcd```.
 Now we just initialise aour class like this

 ``` python
 from tron_digits import Tron